Senior Residency/Fellowship Training in Veterinary Anatomic Pathology - Laboratory Animal Pathology Track

 Additionally, the trainee will participate/present at CPL/CNPRC/Stanford University tri-institutional Laboratory Animal Pathology rounds and other relevant rounds/seminars (i.e. CNPRC Virtual slide conference), and will have access to departmental seminars and rounds at the Veterinary Medical Teaching Hospital for board preparation, as needed.
 The trainee will assist in teaching veterinary medical students and lab animal medicine residents during dedicated rotations.

 The successful applicant must possess a doctor of veterinary medicine from an American Veterinary Medical Association–accredited or equivalent institution and have at least two years of formal anatomic pathology training (a residency).
 Post-residency boarded-certified or eligible applicants are most welcome.
 Salary is based on the current UC Davis VMTH senior resident (3rd year) pay scale.
-The application deadline is February 1, 2019, and the expected start date is in August 1, 2019.
+The application deadline is September 3, 2022, and the expected start date is in August or September 1, 2023.

 To apply, submit your curriculum vitae, transcripts, three letters of recommendation, and a letter of application describing your training background, professional interests and goals.
 Please email your application materials (scanned copy of transcripts) or inquiries to: email@example.com.